-- 23. In the more immediate future, the latest projections estimate London's population will rise by 2.8 per cent to 9.1 million by 2020 over ten times greater than the anticipated rate of increase for the rest of England (0.2 per cent).
+- 23. In the more immediate future, the latest projections estimate London's population will rise by 3.9 per cent to 9.1 million by 2020 almost double the anticipated rate of increase for the rest of England (2.2 per cent).
 This will not only worsen London's housing crisis, but will place noticeably greater demands on London boroughs to deliver children's services and schools places, as well as health and adult social care for the elderly. - 24.
 Figure 3, below, shows there is a similar trend in the demographic cohorts that drive demand for key local government services.
 It shows above average growth in every category compared with the rest of England.
 London's larger working age population means that growth in adults aged 18-64 will have a disproportionate impact in London, accounting for over 60 per cent of the national growth in that demographic compared with other areas.